Aztec clothing: Elite dress

 As compared to the everyday dress of the people within the Aztec empire, the sumptuary laws within the empire held the dress of different classes to distinct standards.
 Within the highly controlled environment surrounding clothing, social status relating to occupation and class was highly reflected in the clothing that was worn.
 The social distinction between each level of the Aztec people was well-defined and this can be seen in the clothing worn.
 Scholars know of around twenty specific outfits that the high-level aristocratic people of the Empire would be allowed to wear in addition to the other twenty outfit types that are shown for the lower-level elites.
 The elites of the empire wore fibers such as linen as compared to the wool of the common people, this linen allowed for greater comfort in warmer weather.
 For colder weather that would be experienced, the linen fibers were intertwined with other multi-colored threads that also helped show the wealth acquired by these elite individuals.

 As well as social status is shown by the type of fibers used for the clothing worn by the elite, the inclusion of other luxurious goods within the clothing was used as well.
 Items such as turquoise, jade, gold, feathers, and shells were intertwined within the fibers of the clothing to showcase the luxuries that the individual was able to obtain as well as show the power that they had.

-Specifically seem more in the clothing worn by the elite, a hip cloth, called xiuht- lulpill, was among the most highly worn and prestigious pieces of clothing for the elite.
+Specifically seen more in the clothing worn by the elite, a hip cloth, called xiuht- lulpill, was among the most highly worn and prestigious pieces of clothing for the elite.
 This particular hip cloth also included turquoise which relates to the overall importance and esteem that came with these garments.

 The dress for Aztec royalty also varied from the dress for the elites.
 According to scholar Patricia Rieff Anawalt, the clothing worn by the Aztec royalty was the most lavish of all the garments worn by the Aztec people.
 Their elaborate dress was also worn in combination with embellishments of jewelry, particularly in ceremonial occasions.
 One of the primary distinctions would be the fact that their clothing features aspects such as insignias as well as displaying even more of the turquoise material.
 In peacetime, the Aztec emperor would wear a unique garment that consisted of a blue and white mantle that included the royal insignia.